nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Introduction

 ### Motivation of creating rainyDay

 In addition to rising costs of living, young adults just entering the workforce will also be exposed to a barrage of new sources of expense and income.
 Thus, rainyDay was created to aid young working adults in keeping track and managing their finances well and reaching their financial goals, by providing an easy-to-use and convenient platform to track their [inflows and outflows](#glossary).

 Despite the availability of several other financial tracking applications, only a handful of them have integrated a [Command Line Interface (CLI)](#glossary) into their systems.
 However, the utilization of a CLI can significantly improve the speed and accuracy of user-provided information, even though it may have a steep learning curve.
 To learn more about CLI, please refer to this [resource](https://www.freecodecamp.org/news/command-line-for-beginners/).
-Considering the convenience and ease of use, we have decided to leverage the advantages of a CLI by developing rainyDay with a CLI interface.
+Considering the convenience and ease of use, we have decided to leverage the advantages of a CLI by developing rainyDay with CLI.

 This user guide provides an in-depth documentation on how to install and use rainyDay.
 This guide caters to all users of rainyDay, from users who are just starting out to advanced users who are looking for extra features they were unaware of.

 ### What rainyDay can do for you

 rainyDay supports a variety of features for users to input and view their [transactions](#glossary).
 Please refer to the basic overview below, for more in-depth information, refer to the [Features Overview](#features-overview) section.